United Kingdom School Route Passport

 Learning Outcomes and International Assessment

-National assessment systems differ too much for a simple UK school-results league table.
+National assessment systems differ too much for a single four-nation school-results league table.
 PISA supplies a common external measure by sampling 15-year-olds in mathematics, reading and science.
-In 2022, UK mean scores exceeded OECD averages in all three domains.
+The figures below are the United Kingdom aggregate, not England-only or Scotland-only results.
+In 2022, that aggregate exceeded OECD averages in all three domains.
 Sampling uncertainty still matters; small score gaps should not be treated as exact ranks.

-United Kingdom and OECD average across mathematics, reading and science.
+United Kingdom aggregate and OECD average across mathematics, reading and science.

 Source: OECD, PISA 2022 Results, United Kingdom country note.